UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   6. Current node name and possibly description are pre-filled in the Edit Node form fields.
   7. User changes the name and/or adds/edits/removes the description.
   8. User clicks the "Save" button.
-  9. Current node is updated.
+  9. Current node is updated in the graph structure.
   10. Edit Node dialog is closed.
   11. Left panel now shows that node updated name and description, if any was entered.